kklein/kklein.github.io/content/posts/2023-04-23-100_dollars_worth.md

 On the one hand, it doesn't explicitly[^1] account for temporal developments, such as returns on investment over the years.
-For example, a dollar saved now might be 'more valuable' in terms of time gains than a dollar saved in ten years, depending on my (compounding) returns on investment and depending on one's capability to increase hourly pay over the years.
+For example, a dollar saved now might be 'more valuable' in terms of time gains than a dollar saved in ten years, depending on (compounding) returns on investment and depending on one's capability to increase hourly pay over the years.

-On the other hand, the previous view relies on the assumption that we can and would trade time for money, potentially forever.
+On the other hand, the previous view relies on the assumption that we can and would trade time for money until the end of one's days.

 What seems more natural for me to do is to emphasize that, in a very simplified model of employment, one is renting out one's time until ones doesn't 'need' to anymore - ideally hoping that this is strictly before the moment a respective national pension fund kicks in.
 After that point in time, one might still go after the very same activity but with a very different motivation - no longer trading time for